ScanMountGoat/xc3_lib/README.md

 ## xc3_lib
 The file format library and utilities.

-## xc3_tex
+## xc3_shader
-A command line tool for converting texture files to DDS or image formats like PNG, TIFF, or JPEG.
+A library and command line tool for working with the game's compiled shader programs.
+Run `cargo run --release -p xc3_shader -- --help` for usage instructions.

 ## xc3_test
 A command line tool for testing parsing and conversion code for all files in an extracted dump.
 Details for failed conversions will be printed to the console.
 File types can all be enabled at once or enabled individually.

 `cargo run -p xc3_test --release <path to extracted folder> --all`
 `cargo run -p xc3_test --release <path to extracted folder> --mxmd --mibl`

+## xc3_tex
+A command line tool for converting texture files to and from DDS or image formats like PNG, TIFF, or JPEG.

 ## Usage
 This library is still highly experimental.
 When adding this project to the Cargo.toml, specify a specific git revision or commit the Cargo.lock file to source control.
 This locks the version and avoids any breaking changes.
 The debug or JSON output has not stabilized and should not be assumed to be the same between commits.